Šerif Berbić

-Šerif Berbić (born 25 November 2001) is a Swiss professional footballer who plays as a goalkeeper for Bellinzona on loan from Lugano.
+Šerif Berbić (born 25 November 2001) is a Swiss professional footballer who plays as a goalkeeper.

 Club career

 A youth product of Luzern, Berbić began his career with their reserves in 2019.
 On 22 June 2020, he moved to Rapperswil-Jona on a three-year contract.
 He shortly after went on a two-year loan with Grasshoppers where he primarily played for their reserves.

 On 18 August 2022, Berbić transferred to Lugano on a four-year contract.
 He made his professional debut with Lugano in a 2–0 Swiss Super League win over Young Boys on 25 May 2023.

 International career

 Born in Switzerland, Berbić is of Bosnian descent.
 He has been called up to the Switzerland U20s.